Application-level Benchmarking of Quantum Computers using Nonlocal Game Strategies: Method

 \subsection{Game Hamiltonians}

-As mentioned above, DPO requires the construction of a Hamiltonian based on the measurements of the players.
-Player $i$ may measure their qubits $\ket{\psi}_i$ in an arbitrary basis depending on the question, leading to a form for the measurement operators
+As mentioned above, DPO requires the construction of a Hamiltonian based on the measurements of the players, which determines the quantum strategy.
+Player $i$ may measure their qubits $\rho_i$ in an arbitrary basis depending on the question, leading to a form for the measurement operators